 Common Name: Purple Sage

-Salvia carnosa is a Evergreen Shrub up to 0.75 metres tall.
+Salvia carnosa is an evergreen shrub that can grow up to 0.75 metres tall.

 South-western N. America.